 Click here to keep up to date with the news at Pensthorpe, including events, bird news and plans for the future.

 The PCT is a charitable Trust and operates exclusively on a not for profit basis, under the guidance of its Trustees.
 These are currently Professor David Bellamy OBE (chair), Dr George Archibald, Bill Jordan MBE, Deb Jordan, Jed Jordan and Tim Nevard OAM.
-Tim Nevard, is also the Trust’s Director of Conservation and the founding chairman of the Norfolk Rivers Trust; splitting his time between North Norfolk and Far North Queensland where he is the co-Founder of the Wildlife Conservancy of Tropical Queensland.
+Tim Nevard, is a doctoral researcher at Charles Darwin University, leading a study into the evolutionary ecology and behaviour of Sarus cranes and Brolgas in tropical Australia, Tim is the recently-retired founding chairman of the Norfolk Rivers Trust; and the co-Founder of the Wildlife Conservancy of Tropical Queensland.
 Dr Archibald is the co-Founder of the International Crane Foundation.
 Bill Jordan is the current chairman of the Norfolk Wildlife Trust.
 The Trust's Patron is HRH The Duke of Edinburgh KG KT.

 The core philosophy is to seek to gain additional traction for its work through collaborating with other like-minded organisations.
 The PCT already has ongoing collaborations with the RSPB, the WWT and the Norfolk Ornithologists Association as well as a twinning relationship with the Mareeba Tropical Savanna and Wetland Reserve, in Queensland, Australia.